 The hot rod community found solutions to all the problems that plague the Olds 403.
 Some modifications are bolt-on, but real performance engines require some extra custom work.
 But due to its big bore and short stroke, the 403 can be a formidable power plant.

 One of the primary power-killers on the Olds 403 are the heads.
-But this problem is easy to overcome.
+But this problem is somewhat easy to overcome.
 Companies produce high-flowing aluminum heads for the Olds 403.

 Replacing the heads, removing smog components, and installing a proper exhaust system are the easiest way to dramatically increase horsepower, torque, and even fuel economy.
 Upgrading the stock cast iron intake manifold and camshaft also provide noticeable benefits.